 Whether or not you plan to file a civil claim, you want to report your accident to your own insurance company.
 But it is important that you only discuss the property damage done to your vehicle.
 Let your attorney handle all communications pertaining to your medical injuries and treatment status.
 This is to protect you in the event your case turns into a UM or UIM case, and the truck company did not hold active insurance coverage at the time of the accident.
 In such a case, the explanations and statements you provide to your own insurance company can sometimes be used against you if the case turns into a UM or UIM matter.

 Do Contact a Truck Accident Lawyer Today

 Truck accidents can be overwhelming and very complicated.
-A knowledgeable truck accident attorney could help guide you through the details of filing a claim and what you should do following an accident.
+A knowledgeable truck accident attorney in Indianapolis could help guide you through the details of filing a claim and what you should do following an accident.
 Our truck collision lawyers have decades of experience handling these complex cases and always begin working on the case immediately after our clients sign our attorney client agreement.
 For example, to preserve the condition of the vehicle in the moments preceding the collision, our attorneys usually file a Temporary Restraining Order (TRO) to prevent any person or representative associated with the truck companies’ insurance company or the truck company itself, from tampering with, or removing data stored in what is known as a black box.
 Our experts will work to download the brakes and mechanical components of the truck, as well as gather information pertaining to the speed of the truck in the moments preceding the crash.
 In short, this sort of investigation and type of collision is a nuanced area of law, and hiring your attorney quickly will ensure you protect the value of your case.
 Contact a member of our team today to give your case the prompt attention it deserves.